IBM/customized-deployable-architecture/README.md

 # Customized deployable architecture

 ## Tutorials
-This repo contains tutorials that step through the concept of a deployable architecture, how to develop one, how to customize an existing one found in the IBM catalog, and more.
+This repository contains tutorials that step through the concept of a deployable architecture, how to develop one, how to customize an existing one found in the IBM catalog, and more.
 The tutorials are a work in progress and are continually being improved upon.
 Tutorials so far include:
 -  [deployable architecture overview](./da%20customization%20tutorials/0%20-%20da%20overview/)
 -  [deployable architecture deployment lifecycle](./da%20customization%20tutorials/1%20-%20da%20deployment%20lifecycle/)